camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/use-connectors.md

 }
 ```

-If you declare a variable `myWeatherResponse` in the `Result Variable` field, the whole response will be mapped to the declared variable.
+If you declare a variable `myWeatherResponse` in the `Result Variable` field, the entire response is mapped to the declared variable.

 Now, let's imagine that you wish to extract only temperature into a process variable `berlinWeather` and wind speed into `berlinWindSpeed`.
-Let's also imagine, you need weather in Fahrenheit declared in `berlinWeatherInFahrenheit`.
+Let's also imagine you need weather in fahrenheit declared in `berlinWeatherInFahrenheit`.

 In that case, you could declare `Result Expression` as follows: